International Day of Climate Action – October 24

 spacer

-For municipal emergency alerts and notifications, register for:
+For municipal emergency alerts and notifications, register at:

 halifax.ca/hfxalert